All Episodes

 They can't compete for a whole host of reasons.

-This this is this look at nobody's innocent of things here.
+Look at nobody's innocent of things here.

-I mean, but I mean, don't you don't you guys understand?
+But I mean, don't you guys understand?

-It is just sad.
+It is just, it's sad.

-Claire McCaskill, by the way, the senator from Missouri is very upset.
+Claire McCaskill, by the way, the senator from Missouri, is very upset.

 Turns out that there's a lot of pork in the auto bailout bill.

-She's accusing the bailout critics of his hypocrisy.
+She's accusing the bailout critics of hypocrisy.

 She is ripping pay raises for judges that are in the bailout bill, calling them unrelated.

-She said all these people that are opposing the bailout, throwing things in there, things that have nothing to do with the the automobile companies.
+She said all these people that are opposing the bailout, throwing things in there, things that have nothing to do with the automobile companies.

 Is anybody stunned at this?